Sacraments and Sacramental Programs

 Confirmation

-Confirmation completes the sacrament of baptism for children in Year 6 and above (Term 1 and Term 2)
+Confirmation is the third Sacrament of Initiation and is available to children in Year 6 and above .

 Anointing of the Sick